danwing/https-local-domains/draft-thomson-https-local-domains.md

 # Operation

-Server uses a unique host name that includes a hash of its public key.
-Clients use TLS to connect to that name, validate the hash matches the key in the TLS ServerHello, and continue communication.
+Server uses a unique host name that includes a hash of its public key using a local domain name ({{local}}).
+When clients connect to such a local domain name ({{local}}) using TLS they validate the name's hash matches the key in the TLS ServerHello, and continue communication.

 This system does not require storage on the client.

 # Unique Host Names {#unique}